Read On How An Online Doctor Helped Ava With Athlete’s Foot!

 Some of the measures that help prevent athlete’s foot include:

-- Washing your feet with soap and water, and making sure to dry the areas between the toes.
+- Wash your feet with soap and water, and dry the areas between the toes.

 - Washing socks and towels properly